When I read this article today about British singer-songwriter Kate Bush’s recent live performance, one phrase stood out to me:

 What’s this mean for you?

-Well, if you’re looking to make a demo tape for a singing competition, introduce a new song to your audience or simply wow a pal with your vocal prowess, definitely schedule it for Week 2 of your cycle (which starts 8 days from the onset of your period), which is when your voice will be at its best and you’ll find it easier to reach all the high notes you want.
+Well, if you’re looking to make a demo tape for a singing competition, introduce a new song to your audience or simply wow a pal with your vocal prowess, schedule it for Week 2 of your cycle, which is when your voice will be at its best and you’ll find it easier to reach all the high notes you want.

 And if you’re singing at a time in your cycle when hormone levels are dinging your voice a bit, try overcoming this hormonal hurdle by doing more vocal warm-up exercises, lubricating your vocal chords with warm tea, honey or a slice of raw apple like Patty Smyth and reduce your intake of salty foods to reduce hoarseness-triggering water retention.